MSU-CSE491/CSE491/projects.md

 + A world that handles a many types of agent-agent interactions.
 For example, a wizard arena where agents cast spells at one another that have rules for how they interact.
 A challenge here would be balancing the different types of interactions an making sure that all of the combinations are handled appropriately and efficiently.
 + A real world scientific simulator environment.
 For example, a traffic simulator to analyze travel time, or an ecology simulator to understand biological system stability.
 A challenge here would be learning enough about the real-world systems for the simulation to be accurate.

-The above examples illustrate types of challenges groups could tackle, but you should skin them however you want.
+The above examples illustrate types of challenges groups could tackle, but you should theme them however you want.
 A D\&D-style dungeon?
 A puzzle game?
 A military tactics simulator?
 Space exploration?
-Any style is okay, although it must be agent-based and we do recommend that you don't make the world overly complicated.
+Any style is okay, although it must be agent-based.
+We also recommend that you do not make the world overly convoluted given the relatively short duration of this project.

 ## Autonomous Agent Modules

 The above worlds all have agents moving through them.
 These can be in the form of players (see next section) or those agents can be autonomous.
 Some groups will be building capabilities for autonomous agents.
 Some possible modules for autonomous agents include:

 + Manual AI that must be coded in C++ for a given game, but comes with a large toolbox of pre-defined behaviors for things like finding the shortest path, intercepting another agent, patrolling a given area, etc.  It should be a non-trivial set of available behaviors that are designed in coordination with the needs of the world teams.
 + Dynamic / Programable (Interpreter).
 In this case you wouldn't build all of the behavior tools yourself, instead you would write a language to let the end-user do so more easily.
-The world would provide interaction capabilities used to generate the agent from a config file.
+The world would specify the methods by which agents can interact with it, and these would be command in your language.
+Your module would be able to load a config file and convert it into an agent.
 + Machine Learning AI - this would be an AI system that is trained in the given world type.
 The underlying representation can be whichever one you are most interested in or familiar with, such as neural networks, evolved agents, etc.  One challenges associated with this project type is that you will likely want to make use of an external library that you would need to find and learn.

 ## Interface Modules